ramankhurana/MonoH/MonoHbb/README.md

 # For bb+DM

+# Step 0: DelPanj
+  - Following instructions assume that you already have the output files from DelPanj analyzer to test the following steps.

-# Step 1
+# Step 1: Skimmer

-## The first step is to skim the DelPanj samples into flat trees.
+  - The first step is to skim the DelPanj samples into flat trees.

-## This can be done using SkimTree.py
+  - This can be done using SkimTree.py
   - change the content of "MZp1700Ma0300.txt" or make a new text file which will have the path to the rootfiles which you want to skim.
   - change the outfilename= '' as per your need,
   - You can run the code using python SkimTree.py
   - Once you have the code running locally, you can submit the batch jobs on lxplus or TIFR.

-# Se
+# Step 2: Signal Regions Selection

+# Step 3: Signal efficiency extraction

+# Step 4: Signal selection optimisation

+# Step 5: Control Region Selection

+# Step 6: Stack plots for signal and control regions

+# Step 7: Limit extraction using Higgs combination tool

 #-------